yatengLG/ISAT_with_segment_anything/docs/source/annotation.rst

 5. Video Annotation
 ---------------------------------

-ISAT uses SAM2 for video annotation, provides the functions of annotating the next frame, the next five frames, and the entire video.
+ISAT uses SAM2 or SAM3 for video annotation, provides the functions of annotating the next frame, the next five frames, and the entire video.

 .. image:: ../../display/video_annotation.gif
     :alt: video_annotation.gif

 .. tip:: Video annotation process:

-    - Select SAM2 or SAM2.1 model.
+    - Select SAM2, SAM2.1 or SAM3 model.
     - Start the video annotation with an already annotated frame.
     - Click the ``Video segment once`` button or ``Video segment five times`` button or ``Video segment`` button.